joinpursuit/8-0-technical-curriculum/03-react/deployment/lesson-notes/readme.md

 The name of these variables should match what is in your app.

 In summary, you will have a `.env` file that will only be on your computer.
 It will not be tracked with git, and it should not end up on GitHub.
 To add the values inside the `.env` file, you will go to your app's Netlify settings page and add them there to make them available for the live version of your application.

+> **Note:** This method of hiding the API key is sufficient for free API keys.
+If you are using more valuable keys (ones that required you to use a credit card), you will want to take extra steps for security.
+You can read about [further steps to take on the Netlify website](https://answers.netlify.com/t/support-guide-how-do-i-keep-my-api-keys-tokens-safe-using-netlify-functions/293).

 ## Allow for links to different views